Aungshu Rahman, GE Aviation

 "I chose to integrate a year in industry into my course so that I could develop skills and experience in industry.
-This meant I would be able to apply the final year of my course to a real life application and I would be more employable after graduation through the development of a professional skill set.

 I worked with the Electronics team, designing and developing trackside equipment and testing circuit boards in the Energy Recovery and Energy Storage systems in the Mercedes F1 Power Units.

 The Year In Industry gave me the chance to develop transferable skills such as organisation, communication and report writing, as well as practical electronics.
-I also used a range of professional software that i wouldn't have had the chance to use otherwise.
+I also used a range of professional software that i wouldn't have had the chance to use otherwise."